Accelerating Physics-Based Electromigration Analysis via Rational Krylov Subspaces: Conclusion

 \section{Conclusion}

 In this paper, we presented two fast EM stress analysis techniques based on {\it rational Krylov} subspace reduction for electromigration (EM) reliability analysis of VLSI interconnects.
-Unlike traditional Krylov subspace methods, which can be viewed as expansion at infinite time (frequency of 0), the rational Krylov subspace allows expansion at specific time constants aligned with application metrics such as nucleation time.
-We explored two simulation frameworks: {\it ExtRaKrylovEM} based on the extended rational Krylov subspace method in the frequency domain, and {\it EiRaKrylovEM} based on rational Krylov exponential integration in the time domain.
-We demonstrated that the accuracy of both methods is sensitive to the selection of expansion point or shift time, and showed that good shift times are typically close to times of interest such as nucleation time or steady-state time.
-To further improve fidelity, we developed a coordinate descent optimization method to identify optimal reduction orders and shift times for both nucleation and post-void phases.
-Experimental results on synthesized structures and industry designs demonstrate that {\it ExtRaKrylovEM} and {\it EiRaKrylovEM} achieve orders-of-magnitude improvements in both efficiency and accuracy.
-Specifically, using only 4--6 reduction orders, our methods deliver sub-0.1\% error in nucleation time and resistance change predictions while providing 20--500$\times$ speedup over finite-difference solutions depending on the number of simulation steps.
-In stark contrast, standard extended Krylov methods require 50+ orders yet still exhibit 10--20\% nucleation time errors, rendering them impractical for EM-aware optimization and stochastic EM analysis.
+Unlike traditional Krylov subspace methods, which can be viewed as expansions at infinite time (frequency 0), the rational Krylov subspace allows expansion at specific time constants aligned with application metrics such as nucleation time.
+We explored two simulation frameworks: {\it ExtRaKrylovEM}, based on the extended rational Krylov subspace method in the frequency domain, and {\it EiRaKrylovEM}, based on rational Krylov exponential integration in the time domain.
+We demonstrated that the accuracy of both methods is sensitive to the choice of expansion point, or equivalently, shift time, and showed that effective shift times are typically close to times of interest such as the nucleation time or the steady-state time.
+To further improve fidelity, we developed a coordinate-descent optimization method to identify the optimal reduction orders and shift times for both the nucleation and post-void phases.
+Experimental results on synthesized structures and industrial benchmarks demonstrate that {\it ExtRaKrylovEM} and {\it EiRaKrylovEM} achieve orders-of-magnitude improvements in both efficiency and accuracy.
+Specifically, using only 4--6 reduction orders, our methods deliver sub-0.1\% error in nucleation-time and resistance-change predictions while providing 20--500$\times$ speedup over finite-difference solutions, depending on the number of simulation steps.
+In stark contrast, standard extended Krylov methods require 50+ orders yet still exhibit 10--20\% nucleation-time errors, rendering them impractical for EM-aware optimization and stochastic EM analysis.